 However, in many examples we consider in this paper, we do not have a suitable model structure from which we can obtain our desired model structure as a localization.
 We thus have to prove the existence of such a model structure from scratch.
 We thus include the following recognition principle for cofibrantly generated model categories, originally due to Kan.

-\begin{theorem} \cite[11.3.1]{hirsch} Let $\mathcal M$ be a category which has all small limits and colimits.
-Suppose that $\mathcal M$ has a class of weak equivalences which satisfies the two-out-of-three property and which is closed under retracts.
-Let $I$ and $J$ be sets of maps in $\mathcal M$ which satisfy the following conditions: \begin{enumroman} \item Both $I$ and $J$ permit the small object argument \cite[10.5.15]{hirsch}.
+\begin{theorem} \cite[11.3.1]{hirsch} Let $\mathcal M$ be a category that has all small limits and colimits.
+Suppose that $\mathcal M$ has a class of weak equivalences that satisfies the two-out-of-three property and that is closed under retracts.
+Let $I$ and $J$ be sets of maps in $\mathcal M$ that satisfy the following conditions. \begin{enumroman} \item Both $I$ and $J$ permit the small object argument \cite[10.5.15]{hirsch}.

 \item Every $J$-cofibration is an $I$-cofibration and a weak equivalence.

 \item Every $I$-injective is a $J$-injective and a weak equivalence.